pftaylor61/ocws-woocommerce-adminbar/README.md

 ![ocws-woocommerce-adminbar](./images/cart_80x80.png)

 # OCWS Commerce Admin Bar Plugin
-ocws-woocommerce-adminbar
+ocws-commerce-adminbar

 This plugin will check to see if a Commerce plugin exists (either WooCommerce or Classic Commerce).
 If it does, it will look at the orders, and publish the number of orders needing processing on the admin bar.

-the plugin was originally designed for WooCommerce, and then updated to work with the new open source Classic Commerce.
+The plugin was originally designed for WooCommerce, and then updated to work with the new open source Classic Commerce.

+## Version 1.0.0
+Version 1 us now stable, and works with both WooCommerce and Classic Commerce.

 ## Version 0.6.2
 Corrected a minor typo.